 Hair Mask: Oribe Mask for Beautiful Color.
 In the winter months, I use this instead of conditioner.
 It is SO good at hydrating dry, color-treated hair!
 It leaves my hair soft, pliable, shiny.

 Hair Ties for Exercise: EmiJay.
-I still use cheap drugstore Goody brand hair ties during the day (ugly, but get the job done), but these are fantastic for exercise.
+These are fantastic for exercise.
 They hold hair in place without breaking them, and, since you’re working out, the fact that they’re ugly doesn’t matter.

 Styling Clips: Drybar.
 I use these daily and am obsessed with them; I keep two spare ones in my suitcase so I never travel without them.
 I much prefer these to a hair tie when washing my face in the morning — they feel so much less fussy and prevent the awkward ponytail indent in your hair — and they’re a must when sectioning hair for my beachy wave thang.